drhsqlite/fossil-mirror/www/gitusers.md

         fossil amend current --branch my-new-branch

-(“current” is one of the [special check-in names][scin] in Fossil.
-See that document for the many other names you can give to “`amend`”, or indeed to any other Fossil command that accepts a “version” string.)
+(The version string “current” is one of the [special check-in names][scin] in Fossil.
+See that document for the many other names you can give to “`amend`”, or indeed to any other Fossil command documented to accept a `VERSION` or `NAME` string.)

 [scin]: ./checkin_names.wiki